TomSavas/JerkidoServerside/README.md

 Rooms will use _websocket_ connection, as I found that websocket connection is more _time efficient_ in sending _lots_ of requests in quick succession when compared to http.
 Websocket connection will be handled on port 8081.

+## TODOS
+ * Code cleanup (general points):
+   * Merge *websocket.Conn and isConnectionClosed channel into a single struct
+   * Write nice server activity logging system
+   * Get rid of unnecessary ws w/rs
+   * Split util functions into separate files
+   * Write tests
+   * Figure out how to deal nicely with _if err != nil..._ spam (monads might fit nicely for my purposes)
+ * Figure out a way to not have to pull the whole database and sort it in order to get the user's global position.
+Current implementation will definitely be very slow and painful for the server if more people join in.
+Also it will slow down as the time passes.
+ * Possibly drop mongo and move to simpler sql db system.
+ * MAYBE security?
+I'm not very concerned with it as this is only meant for a game.
+The game has no passwords or any sensitive data that might cause trouble when intercepted or fiddled with.

 ## Basic database objects
 Player: `{"id": "349utlkj23rojrl324ijr23_USERNAME", "score": 0, "top_score": 100, "online": 1}`
    * id - combination of user's device UID and username